vanam52923/MineSweeper/readme.md

 java -cp "bin;libs/*" com.game.Game         # Windows

 📦 **External Libraries**
-✅ All required libraries are located in the libs/ folder.
-No external downloads are necessary — just include them via the -cp "libs/*" option during compile and run.
+✅ All required libraries are located in the libs.zip folder.
+No external downloads are necessary — just extarct the folder and  include them via the -cp "libs/*" option during compile and run.
 We need java version 8 or above and Junit 5.8.1.
-Please include them in class path from /libs folder in the project.
+Please include them in class path from lips.zip  folder in the project.

 ##Example Session